Borders & Territories

 MSc 1 studio

 The MSc 1 studio of Borders & Territories will concentrate on Micro States - Andorra, Tuvalu (true microstates), Faroe Islands, Isle of Man, Channel Islands (dependencies), Trieste (Free Territory 1947-5) as exemplary examples of contemporary cities that were shaped by densification, trans-national infrastructure, spatial expressions of the nation-state and geographical limitations.

 Programme MSc 1 fall semester 2021 (pdf)

 MSc 2 studio

-The MSc2 studio will focus on the relation between architectural research and architectural education by offering two studios focusing on the main research themes of the chair, namely Border Conditions (ie spaces of conflict); and Territory (ie architectural construct as territorial entity).
+The MSc2 studio will focus on the relation between architectural research and architectural education by offering three parallel studios focusing on the main research themes of the chair, namely Border Conditions (ie spaces of conflict); Territory (ie architectural construct as territorial entity); and Mega-Micros (ie architectural operations in the post-urban, trans-territorial).

 MSc 3/4 graduation studio